j-andrews7/STRprofiler/README.md

 [![PyPI license](https://img.shields.io/pypi/l/strprofiler.svg)](https://pypi.python.org/pypi/strprofiler/)
 [![DOI](https://zenodo.org/badge/523477912.svg)](https://zenodo.org/badge/latestdoi/523477912)

-**STRprofiler** is a simple python utility to compare short tandem repeat (STR) profiles.
+**STRprofiler** is a python package, CLI tool, and Shiny application to compare short tandem repeat (STR) profiles.
 In particular, it is designed to aid research labs in comparing models (e.g. cell lines & xenografts) generated from primary tissue samples to ensure contamination has not occurred.
-It includes basic checks for sample mixing and contamination.
+It includes basic checks for sample mixing and contamination and provides a simple interface to conveniently query the [Cellosaurus database via the CLASTR API](https://www.cellosaurus.org/str-search/).

 **STRprofiler is intended only for research purposes.**